onja-org/w2_css_sass_comprehensive/README.md

 3. **Consistent spacing**: Use your spacing variables throughout
 4. **Test as you go**: Check your work in the browser frequently
 5. **Real content**: Forms with real labels and content look more professional

 ---

-## 🎉 When You're Done

-**Share your work!** This is portfolio-quality work that demonstrates:
-- Professional SCSS organization
-- Responsive design skills
-- Component-based thinking
-- Attention to accessibility and user experience

-**Next steps:** Consider how these patterns would apply to:
-- React or Vue component libraries
-- Design system documentation
-- Client project work
-- Your personal portfolio site

----